luzhoutao/Airbus_Ship_Detection/README.md

 This master branch contains the baseline U-Net model and the CNN classifier.
 For the 2U-Net model, check the branch 2U-Net.

 ## How to run
-As the requirement for focal lossm, please make sure installing `tensorflow_addons` using the following command:
+As the requirement for focal loss, please make sure installing `tensorflow_addons` using the following command:

 ```bash
 pip install tensorflow-addons